datastax/cpp-driver/README.md

 ## Getting the Driver

 Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
-The source code is made available via [GitHub].

 ## Features